solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 ## New Terminology

-- Feature Gate program: The BPF program that will own all feature accounts and possess the capability to revoke them.
+- Feature Gate program: The BPF program that will own all feature accounts.
 - Feature-Request account: The PDA under the Feature Gate program used to track features requested for activation.
 - Feature-Queue account: The PDA under the Feature Gate program used to track